INW Community Resiliency

 You will find a multitude of links to the many involved organizations.
 Please check out the Volunteer Opportunities page where you can find many opportunities to learn more while you assist others in need.

-Spokane County has implemented an Emergency Notification System (ENS), Alert Spokane, that is able to send emergency messages via telephone, cellular phone or Voice over Internet Protocol (VoIP) to residents and businesses located within Spokane County.
+Spokane County has an Emergency Notification System (ENS), Alert Spokane, that is able to send emergency messages via telephone, cellular phone or Voice over Internet Protocol (VoIP) to residents and businesses located within Spokane County.
 This system may be used by emergency response personnel to notify specific homes and businesses at risk with specific information about an emergency event.
 You will only be called when the associated address will be impacted by an emergency.
 Please click here to go to the AlertSpokane site for more information and to register your cell and VOIP phones.
 For those that live in other counties, please click here for links to their ENS registration pages.

 Washington State Emergency Management has just put out an updated Emergency Preparedness Guide that is packed full of useful information.
 Click here for access to the online version.